ddelnano/dotfiles/README.md

 - Try cscope
 - Development help
   - php
-    - [ ] Navigate / view all methods in a file
+    - [x] Navigate / view all methods in a file
+      - CtrlP -- :CtrlPBufTag
     - Learn to use phpcomplete.vim better
 - Fix tmux copying issues
 - Find a way to only install plugins if certain depedencies are met